bhanu613/ml4nlu--longnet-theoretical-and-architectural-review/README.md

 ## What this repository is

-This repository collects the material for our term paper in the ML4NLU course at Universität Trier.
+This is the repository for our term paper in the ML4NLU course at Universität Trier.
 The paper focuses on a **theoretical and methodological analysis** of LongNet — a Transformer variant that uses dilated attention to scale sequence length to one billion tokens while keeping computation linear in the sequence length.

 We deliberately avoided implementation and instead tried to understand the architecture deeply enough to assess both what LongNet genuinely achieves and where its current limits are.
-Working through fourteen primary papers from the efficient Transformer literature alongside the LongNet paper itself shaped the analysis significantly.
+Reading through fourteen papers from the efficient Transformer literature alongside the original LongNet paper took most of our time, but it was genuinely what shaped how we ended up thinking about the architecture.

 ---